-RN turnover rates continue to rise upwards of 17% (NSI, 2016), costing US hospitals over $17 billion annually (APS).
-With the average cost of replacing a single RN estimated at $50K, APS, a Relias Learning Company, set out to understand what drivers cause a nurse to leave.
+RN turnover rates continue to rise upwards of 17% (NSI, 2016), costing US hospitals over $17 billion annually.
+With the average cost of replacing a single RN estimated at $50K, Relias set out to understand what drivers cause a nurse to leave.
 Do the reported generational differences among nurses, particularly millennial nurses (born 1980 and later), create different resignation risk drivers than the rest of the nursing workforce?

 Download this white paper to learn:

 - What nurses need from employers, regardless of generation.

 - How millennial nurses differ from their non-millennial colleagues.

 - What health system leaders can do to foster job satisfaction.